possen/ResonanceKit/README.md

 * A convineient way of printing out the request so you can easily paste it into `curl` for debugging requests.

 # How to use
-Simply import using Swift Package manager `https://github.com/possen/ResonanceKit.git` then `import ResonanceKit` and `import SwiftCoroutines` in files that need to make network requests.
+Simply import using Swift Package Manager `https://github.com/possen/ResonanceKit.git` then `import ResonanceKit` and `import SwiftCoroutines` in files that need to make network requests.

 Create a session with your base URL: